roshanadh/twitter-wotd/README.md

 Uses *Heroku* for deployment.

 ## HTTPS Monitor
-https://uptimerobot.com/ sends a request to the Heroku deployment URL every 24 hours and the bot awakens.
+https://assertible.com/ sends a request to the API endpoint every 24 hours and the bot awakens.